dennypradipta/n8n-chat-history/README.md

    - User & Password: Your database credentials
    - SSL: According to your setup

-3. In the PostgreSQL node, set up an INSERT query with the following fields:

-   - user_message: The message sent by the user
-   - ai_message: The response from the AI
-   - session_id: Unique identifier for the chat session
-   - workflow_id: ID of the n8n workflow
-   - workflow_name: Name of the n8n workflow

-4. Connect the PostgreSQL node to your workflow and activate it Now your chat history will be stored in the database and viewable through this application.
+3. Try running a workflow and see if the chat data is being added to the database.
+4. Your chats can now be viewed in the frontend.